Building entity views

 EntityViewContext

-contains contextual information and provides access to components that should be used for building a view.
+The EntityViewContext contains contextual information and provides access to components that should be used for building a view.

 Contextual information is for example the entity type, specific entity or entity association being viewed.

-Components are things like the EntityLinkBuilder
+Components are things like the EntityLinkBuilder, EntityMessages or AllowableActions

-javadoc for a description of all available properties.
+Please refer to the EntityViewContext javadoc for a description of all available properties.

 EntityViewContext is available as a request-scoped bean but only in case of a request passing through the GenericEntityViewController will the data be loaded.